 I love traveling out of London Heathrow.
 I find its architecture and modern design inspiring, unlike the comparatively tatty Gatwick.
-If you are flying out of London Heathrow Terminal 5, you will need to know the best airport lounge to pick and the airport lounge you can access depends on what class of British Airways flight you have booked and whether you have high status with British Airways or a Oneworld Partner.
+If you are flying out of London Heathrow Terminal 5, you will need to know the best airport lounge to pick.
+The airport lounge you can access depends on what class of British Airways flight you have booked and whether you have high status with British Airways or a Oneworld Partner.

 There are three British Airways London Heathrow Terminal 5 departures lounges collectively known as ‘Galleries’ (one First lounge and two Business Class lounges), and one arrivals lounge, as well as the Concorde Room.
 These lounges include: